SixteenThousand/neovim-config/README.md

 ## My Neovim Configuration

-This is my new (for 2024) configuration of neovim, the editor that makes it feel like you built it yourself.
+This is my configuration of neovim, the editor that makes it feel like you built it yourself.

 It's probably not the most slick config out there, but it works and if you're interested in writing one yourself it might be useful - feel free to contact